Thank you for attending our 2024 Producer’s Event!

 You, as the producer, are responsible for sending our processing office cutting instructions and/or customer names and cell phone numbers.
 Please send customer information via email to: processing@byroncentermeats.com ON OR BEFORE the day your animals are harvested.
 Even if you don’t have all the customer information or your animals are not yet in our facility, sending information is a huge help!
 We want to make sure your customers have enough time to make educated, informed decisions about their meat investment, without feeling rushed.
 We send reminder text messages and ultimately call your customer if they have not responded to our texts or have a landline phone.

-Hang time requests will be noted and we will try to honor them as best we can; however, due to our very full schedule — we may not be able to fulfill your request.
+Hang time requests will be noted, and we will try to honor them as best we can; however, due to our very full schedule — we may not be able to fulfill your request.

 Send in information sooner rather than later to give our processing office more time to contact your customers.
 Giving late instructions does NOT result in a longer hang time for your animal.
 If we do not receive instructions from either you as the producer or your customers in time for processing, the order will receive a standard cut.